APMonitor/begin_java/05-UserInput.md

 </div>

 ## Do It Yourself!
 Let's practice using the scanner to take in user input.
 Write a simple calculator that accepts two numbers as input from the user.
 Add the numbers together and then print the answer.
 Since you're asking the user for number input, use ```nextDouble();``` .
+To add two numbers in java, just put a ```+``` between them.

 Your final program should look similar to the output below when it is run:
 ```